FOREST CITY | The Iowa Firefighters Association's annual convention is a bit like a family reunion, according to Cathy Seymour.

 Seymour, whose husband, Bob, has been on the Martensdale Fire Department for 50 years, said what she likes best about the event is "everything."

 "We have so much fun," she said.

-Forest City hosted the convention for the third time this week.
+Forest City hosted the convention for the third time last week.
 The city previously served as the location for the event in 1997 and 2007.

 More than 2,000 firefighters from fire departments all over the state, plus their spouses, came to this year's gathering.

-The convention officially kicked off Wednesday, although some participants arrived earlier.
-The event ends Sunday, with the annual IFA business meeting.
+The convention officially kicked off Sept.
+6, although some participants arrived earlier.
+The event ended on Sept.
+10 with the annual IFA business meeting.

 Much of the convention took place at the WIT Rally Grounds.

 Firefighters and their spouses competed in waterball, a contest in which a ball is suspended from a cable high in the air.